chinapedia/wikipedia.abstract.en/Page/Slot_machine.md

 History

-Liberty_bell.jpg Liberty_Bell_slot_machine_2012-09-15_16-50-38.jpg's San Francisco workshop, where he invented the three-reel slot machine.
+'s San Francisco workshop, where he invented the three-reel slot machine.
 The location is a California Historical Landmark.]]
 Sittman and Pitt of Brooklyn, New York, U.S., developed a gambling machine in 1891 which was a precursor to the modern slot machine.
 It contained five drums holding a total of 50 card faces and was based on poker.
 This machine proved extremely popular and soon many bars in the city had one or more of the machines.
 Players would insert a nickel and pull a lever, which would spin the drums and the cards they held, the player hoping for a good poker hand.
 There was no direct payout mechanism, so a pair of kings might get the player a free beer, whereas a royal flush could pay out cigars or drinks, the prizes wholly dependent on what was on offer at the local establishment.
 To make the odds better for the house, two cards were typically removed from the deck: the ten of spades and the jack of hearts, which doubles the odds against winning a royal flush.
 The drums could also be rearranged to further reduce a player's chance of winning.

 Due to the vast number of possible wins with the original poker card-based game, it proved practically impossible to come up with a way to make a machine capable of making an automatic payout for all possible winning combinations.
 Somewhere between 1887 and 1895,[6] Charles Fey of San Francisco, California, U.S., devised a much simpler automatic mechanism[7] with three spinning reels containing a total of five symbols: horseshoes, diamonds, spades, hearts, and a Liberty Bell.
 The bell gave the machine its name.
 By replacing ten cards with five symbols and using three reels instead of five drums, the complexity of reading a win was considerably reduced, allowing Fey to devise an effective automatic payout mechanism.
 Three bells in a row produced the biggest payoff, ten nickels (50¢). _Liberty Bell_ was a huge success and spawned a thriving mechanical gaming device industry.
 Even when the use of these gambling devices was banned in his home state after a few years, Fey still could not keep up with demand for the game elsewhere.
 The Liberty Bell machine was so popular that it was copied by many slot machine manufacturers.
 Thus in 1907, manufacturer Herbert Mills from Chicago produced a slot machine called the Operator Bell.
 By 1908 lots of "bell" machines were installed in most cigar stores, saloons, bowling alleys, brothels and barber shops.[8]
 Early machines, including an 1899 "Liberty Bell", are now part of the Nevada State Museum's Fey Collection.[9]